newzealandpaul/ab.js/README.markdown

 ## License

-This code is released under the New BSD License.
+This code is released under the MIT License.

 ## Many Thanks